In This Article

 - Mood changes

 Opioid effects will depend on the dose, administration route (how you take the drug), and prior exposure to the opioid in question.
-However, in general, opioid use runs the risk of tolerance (a higher dose is needed to achieve the same effects as initially) and psychological dependence.
+However, in general, opioid use runs the risk of tolerance and psychological dependence.
+When this happens, you’ll need a higher dose to achieve the same effects you previously experienced.

-If you take opioids for an extended period, there is the risk of developing physical dependence.
-This means that you will experience withdrawal symptoms after taking the drug.
+If you take opioids for an extended period, you will also develop a physical dependence to the drug.
+This means that you will experience withdrawal symptoms after stopping your intake

 In the most extreme cases, you could develop opioid use disorder (OUD).
 OUD is a medical diagnosis given to individuals who experience serious impairment or distress because of continuous opioid misuse.